 The 14.318 MHz crystal oscillator associated with the Suspend/Resume Logic is shown in Figure 8-3.
-This timing is maintained through the MX14 and $\overline{\text{MX14}}$ pins. $\underline{\text{MX14}}$ is the input pin for the 14.318 oscillator and $\overline{\text{MX14}}$ is the output pin for the oscillator.
+This timing is maintained through the MX14 and MX14 pins.
+MX14 is the input pin for the 14.318 oscillator and MX14 is the output pin for the oscillator.
+See Table 9-2 for the crystal component values.